jonniespratley/create-english-sentences/README.md

 2. `OutputForm` - This is a simple component that uses Hooks to handle fetching the complete sentence from the backend and rendering it to the display.
 3. `ApiService` - This is a simple service class that handles making a API request then caching, then returns the results.

+### Data

+For assisting users in completing the form I gathered data from around the internet about the most commonly used nouns and verbs.
+This data is loaded and populates the autocomplete inputs in the UI.